 It is the sole intent of this Local Mitigation Plan to support and be in strict accord with all other plans and procedures currently active in the county.
-Pursuant to the Mitigation Contract with DEM, this Strategy will identify and recommend a fundamental direction in regards to all future modifications to any and all plans and policy approved by the Board of County Commissioners.
+Pursuant to the Mitigation Contract with modifications to any and all plans and policy approved by the Board of County Commissioners.
 Therefore, there are no known variances between Local Mitigation Strategy and approved procedures, plans or ordinances of the Nassau County Board of County Commissioners.